onflow/docs/docs/evm/about-evm.md

 ## Instant cross-VM token transfers

 Flow EVM and Flow environments both use $FLOW token as the gas currency for transactions, drawing from a singular token supply shared across both.
-A single line of Cadence can transfer $FLOW tokens in the Flow environment to Flow EVM, or vice versa.
+A single line of Cadence can transfer FLOW tokens in the Flow environment to Flow EVM, or vice versa.
 Other fungible and non-fungible tokens can also be seamlessly transferred between environments using the native cross-VM token bridge, instantly in a single atomic transaction

-## Scalability and low gas fees
+## Scalability, performance and low gas fees

+Flow’s state space is extensible to the petabyte scale and is the reason why Cadence contracts have standardized on storing application data on-chain.
+This benefit translates directly to Flow EVM allowing contracts to maintain a full working dataset - including metadata - together with contract logic, all at low gas rates.
+Furthermore, Flow EVM removes the 24kb limit on Solidity contracts.

+Flow's transaction throughput peaked to 2M daily transactions during 2023 - [TODO] figure framing and focus for performance

 ## MEV resilience

+[TODO]

-##
+## Composability, innovation and experimentation
 Experimentation and prototyping cross-chain use-cases has never been easier.

 Flow EVM introduces a unique and powerful EVM+ builder paradigm unlike any other blockchain.

 However, a high degree of composability between Flow EVM and Cadence environments has been facilitated through several means.

 ## FAQs